smarter-sh/smarter/README.md

 Smarter is LLM provider-agnostic, and provides seamless integrations to a continuously evolving list of value added services for security management, prompt content moderation, audit, cost accounting, and workflow management.
 It can be used as a pay-as-you-go service, or installed to your own AWS cloud account and supported by Querium's professional services team.
 It can also be installed on-premise in a hybrid model.

 Smarter is highly cost effective when running at scale.
+It extensible and architected on the philosophy of a compact core that does not require customization nor forking.
 It is natively multi-tenant, and can be installed alongside your existing systems.
 The principal technologies in the Smarter platform stack include:

 - Ubuntu Linux
 - Docker/Kubernetes/Helm